 Need to add a bit of contemporary art to your holidays?
-Come to Tuscany.
-Yes!
-Because it’s not all about the Renaissance!
-Visitors come from every corner of the world to Tuscany to know and see the amazing beauty of the Renaissance, with Florence world-famous as the “cradle of the Renaissance”!
-Once you’re here, the amount of Renaissance treasures will almost overwhelm you.
-But it's not like we've stopped there!
-Tuscany has a lot to offer when it comes to modern and contemporary art: museums, large-scale outdoor installations, sculpture parks, photography exhibitions, street art, and so on.
-Here’s a quick guide and a few tips.
+Visitors come to Tuscany from every corner of the world to see the amazing beauty of Art!
+Once you’re here, the amount of Renaissance and Medieval treasures will almost overwhelm you as well as the contemporary works spread around, in museums, in parks and even in the streets.
+Large-scale outdoor installations, sculpture parks, photography exhibitions and much more, all here in a quick guide with a few tips.

-Original and interesting contemporary art exhibitions are organized once or twice a year by the Centre for Contemporary Culture Strozzina (Palazzo Strozzi, Florence) and the LU.C.C.A. – Lucca Center of Contemporary Art.
+Original and interesting contemporary art exhibitions are often organized by the Centre for Contemporary Culture Strozzina (Palazzo Strozzi, Florence) and the LU.C.C.A. – Lucca Center of Contemporary Art.

-Tuscany is home to countless art galleries.
-Among the most important ones at an international level is the Galleria Continua, in San Gimignano.
+Tuscany is home to countless art galleries and mong the most important at an international level is the Galleria Continua, in San Gimignano.

 The sun is shining and you’re not too keen about spending a day at the museum.
-Don’t worry, you can still enjoy contemporary art, while getting a suntan at the same time!
-Visit a sculpture park, take a picture in front of a large-scale installation or participate in a treasure hunt and try to spot some street art.
+Don’t worry, you can enjoy the outdoor contemporary art!
+Visit a sculpture park, take a picture in front of a large-scale installation or participate in a treasure hunt and try to spot some pieces of street art.

-In summer, one of the most fascinating places to combine old and modern (and spectacular views) is undoubtedly Forte Belvedere in Florence: the terraces of this beautiful Renaissance fortress, built in 1590-95 by Grand Duke Ferdinando I de’ Medici and designed by Bernardo Buontalenti, are the perfect location for large-scale sculpture exhibitions.
+In summer, one of the most fascinating places that combine old and modern art (and spectacular views, too) is undoubtedly Forte Belvedere in Florence: the terraces of this beautiful Renaissance fortress, built in 1590-95 by Grand Duke Ferdinando I de’ Medici and designed by Bernardo Buontalenti, are the perfect location for large-scale sculpture exhibitions.

-Tarot Garden – This is one of the most fascinating art parks in Tuscany and one of the most original and enjoyable attractions in the Maremma area.
+Take in the sights of the Tarot Garden, one of the most fascinating art parks in Tuscany and one of the most original and enjoyable attractions in the Maremma area.
 The creator is a world-renowned French artist, Catherine Marie-Agnès Fal de Saint Phalle (nicknamed “Niki”), who built this incredible two-hectare garden piece by piece, inspired by Gaudi’s Parc Guell in Barcellona.
-Info: website (ITA)
+For more info, visit the website.

-Chianti Sculpture Park – This incredible park is a permanent exhibition of sculptures and installations as well as a great example of how art and nature can coexist and create something magic and unique.
-Contemporary artists from all over the world have come here with their different cultures and backgrounds to create site-specific sculptures, playing with colors, sounds and lights.
-Along the paths, every step is a discovery: strange glass trees, multicolored cows, a giant blue falling leaf and a rainbow placed among the bushes.
+Chianti Sculpture Park is an incredible park with a permanent exhibition of sculptures and installations and it's a beautiful example of how art and nature can coexist and create something magic and unique.
+Contemporary artists from all over the world have come here with their different backgrounds to create site-specific sculptures, playing with colors, sounds and lights.
+Along the paths, every step is a discovery: glass trees, multicolored cows, a giant falling leaf and a rainbow placed among the bushes.
 Visit its website to read more about it.

-Daniel Spoerri Sculpture Garden - A large and enchanting sculpture park created by Swiss artist Daniel Spoerri in Maremma, near the top of Monte Amiata.
+Daniel Spoerri Sculpture Garden is a large and enchanting sculpture park created by Swiss artist Daniel Spoerri in Maremma, near the top of Monte Amiata.

-Rose Garden – This quiet terraced garden, on a hillside overlooking Florence, just a few steps away from Piazzale Michelangelo, is home to a vast assortment of roses and countless other types of plants, and is also known for the permanent exhibit of sculptures by the Belgian artist Jean-Michel Folon.
+Rose Garden is a quiet terraced garden, on a hillside overlooking Florence, just a few steps away from Piazzale Michelangelo.
+It is home to a vast assortment of roses and countless other types of plants, and is also known for the permanent exhibit of sculptures by the Belgian artist Jean-Michel Folon.

-Not far from Florence, the Fattoria di Celle – A farm on a hill overlooking the area between Florence and Pistoia, some international artists were invited by Giuliano Gori and his family to create installations in the picturesque open spaces, which are spread out over an area of about 45 acres and inside the historical buildings and various other rural structures.
+Not far from Florence, the Fattoria di Celle is a farm on a hill overlooking the area between Florence and Pistoia, some international artists were invited by Giuliano Gori and his family to create installations in the picturesque open space of about 45 acres and inside the historical buildings and various other rural structures.
 Today, Celle has about 70 installations.

 In Seano, near Carmignano (Prato), there’s a public garden, the Quinto Martini park museum.
 It features a large group of bronze artworks donated (and arranged) by the artist Quinto Martini.

-Painters, sculptors, graphic artists and potters have made Luicciana a curious gem of contemporary art thanks to the open air museum of Luicciana: installations take shape between houses and gardens, including wall paintings on the facades of the houses.
+Painters, sculptors, graphic artists and potters have made Cantagallo a curious gem of contemporary art thanks to the open air museum of Luicciana: installations take shape between houses and gardens, including wall paintings on the facades of the houses.

 Not everyone knows that in Pisa there’s a spectacular mural by Keith Haring, the famous American graffiti artist: Tuttomondo, 30 figures, painted like a puzzle, covering 180 square meters of wall of the convent of St. Anthony.

 Festival, shows, exhibitions… countless events regarding contemporary art are organized all year round in Tuscany!
-Just to mention a few: The Screen The Screen of the Art Film Festival (Lo Schermo dell’Arte) explores, analyzes and promotes relations between contemporary art and cinema.
-It is a unique project in Italy, which came to light in Florence in 2008 and is now part of the "50 Days of International Film Festival”.
-(Every year around mid-November).
+Just to mention a few: lo Schermo dell’Arte explores, analyzes and promotes relations between contemporary art and cinema.
+It is a unique project in Italy, which came to light in Florence in 2008 and is now part of the "50 Days of International Film Festival".

-The New Florence Biennale - an international multidisciplinary event established in 1997, held every two years within the exhibition spaces of the Fortezza da Basso, in Florence.
+The New Florence Biennale is an international multidisciplinary event established in 1997, held every two years within the exhibition spaces of the Fortezza da Basso in Florence.